Enterprise-CMCS/macpro-mdct-carts/services/database/YEARLY_UPDATE.md

 1. Navigate to the services/database/data/seed folder
 2. Create a seed-acs-{enterYearHere}.json file (For example, you'd put seed-acs-2023)
-3. In the seed-acs-2023 file, you will add the data from columns D-G in the ACS file (See prior heading on how to find this).
+3. In the seed-acs-2023 file, you will add the data from columns D-G in the ACS file (See [the readme](../../README.md) on how to find this).
 It will go in an array of object format that looks like this:

 ```
 [